 Every beer has a story.
 That's what we believe here at Untold Brewing, where our goal is to brew world-class beers inspired by the collective stories of our lives and our community.

-Our story begins in Scituate, MA, which is where we grew up and where we are building our brewery and taproom.
-The taproom - a renovated historic schoolhouse dating back to 1852 - will be a unique space where people from all communities can gather to drink great beer and enjoy good company.
-We will feature a dozen tap handles, beer-to-go in growlers/cans/bottles, and both indoor and outdoor seating areas.
-In addition to our regular operating hours (stay tuned for those) we will be hosting special events each month that combine our beer with other things you love.
+Our story begins in Scituate, MA, which is where we grew up and where we built our brewery and taproom.
+The taproom - a renovated historic schoolhouse dating back to 1852 - is a unique space where people from all communities gather to drink great beer and enjoy good company.
+We feature a dozen tap handles, beer-to-go in growlers, crowlers, and cans, and both indoor and outdoor seating areas.
+We also have food trucks and pop-ups to keep you fed and special events each month in and outside of the taproom.

-Follow along with us as we build a brewery, and we hope that once we open you'll stop by to enjoy a beer and share your story with us.
+We hope that you'll stop by to enjoy a beer and share your story with us.

 Matt, Kristin, and Kyle

 Matt's a Scituate native and started his journey almost 3 years ago when he became a brewer.
 During that time he worked at the award-winning Georgetown Brewing Company learning more than he possibly could have imagined.
-He's been dreaming of opening a brewery for many years and couldn’t think of a better way to prepare than the path he chose.
+He dreamt of opening a brewery for many years and couldn’t think of a better way to prepare than the path he chose.
 He loves all styles of beer, but the quickest way to his heart is with a big, boozy imperial stout.

 Kyle was one of those kids who was constantly asking questions.
 His insatiable curiosity often drove his parents and teachers insane.
 Lucky for us, by this point he knows a lot about a lot.
 With a strong science background, he'll cover the analytical side of the brewing process (recipe formulation is as close as he’ll ever get to “art”).
 Kyle is also quite the jokester, likely learned from his bartending days, and has a joke for pretty much everything.
 Now if only his memory were a little better…